leonbobster/trivago-study-case/README.md

 ## Description

-The challenge has been implementing using:
+The challenge has been implemented using:

 Server:
 - Node.js